General

 Waterserpents II, 1904 by Gustav Klimt was on public display for the first time in over 50 years

-Through May 29, 2023, over 90 paintings from Austrian and European collections, including the Van Gogh Museum in Amsterdam, were on display at the Lower Belvedere in the exhibit entitled “Klimt.
-Inspired by Van Gogh, Rodin, Matisse…” This first-rate show included art by James McNeill Whistler, Lourens Alma Tadema, Jan Toorop, Margaret Macdonald Mackintosh and other prominent artists.
+In 2023, over 90 paintings from Austrian and European collections, including the Van Gogh Museum in Amsterdam, were on display at the Belvedere in the exhibit entitled “Klimt.
+Inspired by Van Gogh, Rodin, Matisse…” This first-rate show included art by James McNeill Whistler, Lourens Alma Tadema, Jan Toorop, Margaret Macdonald Mackintosh, and other prominent artists.

 Research was conducted in recent years to learn which leading international painters and sculptors influenced the artistic development of Gustav Klimt.
 For example, it has been verified that Klimt saw the Van Gogh painting “The Plain at Auvers” (below) in Austria when it was exhibited at the 1903 Impressionist exhibition sponsored by the Vienna Secession.